Skip to content

 Dimension Breakdowns

-Four breakdowns show query types per database, user, host, and application:
+Query types broken down per database, user, host, and application:

 Queries per Database